You're Not a Programmer Until...

 19 Feb 2025 #miscToday I found a post claiming you’re not a senior software engineer until you work on a legacy app.

-It made me think when we can call ourselves programmers.
+It made me think about when we can call ourselves programmers.

 So, you’re not a programmer until: